 For those who like myself have watched a dozen of videos showing armed groups bombing public buildings, those events don’t characterize as a popular uprising and are even far from what a revolution is: what we saw were not single and isolated hordes but an organized thug of war aimed at destabilizing an elected government.

-In case you haven't seen them, here is a link you may visit:
+In case you haven't seen them, you can follow this link.

 As for the Russians, what needs to be said is that since the fall of

-approach, and is now the real balanced force that is averting many
+and is now the real balanced force that is averting many mad American

-mad American military adventures, as has just happened in Syria when
+military adventures, as has just happened in Syria when the interference